blinklad/plore/readme.md

 ### Features:
 - Fully integrated vim bindings and movement; every action is keyboard-initiated, although some controls can be selected via mouse.
 - Basic selection and marking, _a la_ ranger
-- Basic file preview for .jpg, .png, .bmp
+- Basic file preview for .jpg, .png, .bmp, and text files.
 - Multiple tabs, each with their own state (selection, filter, etc)
 - Searching, sorting, filtering
 - Basic global font scaling.